Stella BIDA, in conversation with Kurt COUTO, 4x Olympic Athlete 400m hurdles, Mozambique

 Summarised conversation transcript

 This is a summary version of the conversation.
-More details, stories, and amazing insights are mentionned in the video!
+More details, stories, and amazing insights are mentioned in the video!

 Kurt COUTO has been competing over the last 16 years at the Olympic games.
 He is a four-time olympian and he is heading towards his olympics, for the Tokyo 2020 Olympic Games.